-FTS5 is the most advanced module, but is usually not available is the SQLite version that is bundled with Python.
-If in doubt, you should use FTS4.
+FTS5 is the most advanced module but may not be available in the SQLite version that is bundled with your Python installation.
+Most importantly, FTS5 is the only version that has the ability to order by search relevance without needing extra code.

+If you can't be sure that FTS5 will be available, you should use FTS4.

-1.9.2 Adding full-text search to a SQLite table
+1.11.2 Adding full-text search to a SQLite table